The quantum Gaussian process state: A kernel-inspired state with quantum support data: Implementation details of the supervised Learning with qGPS

-We aim to calculate a \textit{posterior} probability distribution for the weights of the qGPS, via application of Bayes' theorem, which combines a model for the \textit{likelihood} of the data given some weights as well as a \textit{prior} probability distribution which is assumed for the weights.
-Since the weights and the amplitudes are in this work generally considered to be complex valued, all probability distributions used for the Bayesian inference are probability distributions of complex random variables \cite{halliwell2015complex}.
+We adapt Bayesian learning techniques to learn the vector of weights, $\bm{\epsilon}^{(I)}$, based on the available log-wavefunction training data (specified by the set of training configurations $\{\mathbf{x}\}$ and the vector containing the associated log-wavefunction amplitudes, $\bm{\phi}$).
+This is mostly similar to the approach presented in Ref.~\onlinecite{PhysRevX.10.041026,doi:10.1063/5.0024570}.
+Specifically, we model the likelihood of the log-wavefunction data as a normal distribution around the predicted log-amplitude of the qGPS with a data dependent variance, $\sigma^2_{\mathbf{x}}(\tilde{\sigma}^2)$, as specified in Eqs.~\eqref{eq:likelihood} and \eqref{eq:sigma_def} of the main text.
+The prior distribution of the weights is also assumed to be normal with zero mean and a variance characterised by an additional per-site hyperparameter $\alpha^{(I)}$. } Since the weights and the amplitudes are in this work generally considered to be complex valued, all probability distributions used for the Bayesian inference are probability distributions of complex random variables \cite{halliwell2015complex}.
 The descriptions for real random variables can however easily be extended by replacing the probability distributions with specific complex equivalents \cite{RJ-2015-006}.
 The central elements of the Bayesian inference for complex-valued random variables as used in this work are outlined in the following.
 Note that we use the symbol $^\dagger$ to refer to the hermitian conjugate of a matrix.

-The likelihood depicts the modeled probability distribution for the log-amplitudes given a choice of the weights, $\mathbf{w}$.
-Following the recent application of a Bayesian learning approach for the `classical' GPS \cite{doi:10.1063/5.0024570}, we model the likelihood of the log-wavefunction amplitude, $\phi_\mathbf{x} = \ln (\Psi(\mathbf{x}))$, for a particular test configuration $\mathbf{x}$ as a normal distribution.
-The mean of the likelihood is chosen to be the output of the kernel model,

-which is generally complex valued.
-Furthermore, it is assumed that the real and imaginary part of the log-amplitudes are independent, normally distributed and real random variables, with the same variance, given by $\sigma^2_{\mathbf{x}}/2$.
-The likelihood thus takes the form of a complex normal distribution with mean $f_{\mathbf{x}}$, variance $\sigma^2_{\mathbf{x}}$, and a vanishing pseudo-variance.
-Its probability density is defined as

-Following a related approach to the classical GPS \cite{PhysRevX.10.041026,doi:10.1063/5.0024570}, we can enforce the model to have an approximately constant variance for the likelihood of the actual amplitudes, rather than the log-amplitudes, via a configuration specific choice of $\sigma^2_{\mathbf{x}}$.
-This is important since we want the learnt qGPS model to have (at least approximately) a constant error in the wave function amplitudes, rather than a constant error in their log-amplitudes, which would instead lead to exponentially larger relative errors in configurations with larger amplitudes.
-We therefore define a single target variance of the likelihood of the actual amplitudes as $\tilde{\sigma}^2$, independent of specific configuration.
-Based on this, we can construct the configuration-dependent variance in the likelihood for the log of the configurational amplitudes, as featured in Eq.~\ref{eq:likelihood}, as